wildonion/rustacki/README.md

     <img src="https://github.com/wildonion/rustacki/blob/main/infra/arch.png">
 </p>

-## How 2 setup, develop, and deplou?
+## How 2 setup, develop, and deploy?

 > if you want to deploy as a publisher or producer service then get your hands dirty by developing the `apis/http`, `actors/producers`, as a subscriber or consumer however, develop the `apis/http`, `actors/consumers` folders.